 - Open the page in Edit mode.

-You must edit the pages in Live mode.
-Redirecting is NOT supported in Draft mode.
+You must edit the page as a Live page.
+Redirecting is NOT supported in Draft pages.

 - From the editor toolbar, select View > Source.